polog8/ICT/README.md

 ### Module 1: Google Drive Link Converter

-This utility solves a common issue when trying to embed images hosted on Google Drive.

 1.  **Get Share Link**: In your Google Drive, right-click your image and get the shareable link.
 Ensure permissions are set to "Anyone with the link".
 2.  **Paste & Convert**: Paste the link (e.g., `https://drive.google.com/file/d/FILE_ID/view?usp=sharing`) into the converter's input field.
 3.  **Click `Convert`**: The tool will generate two outputs: